PDB65/threat-hunting/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched for any `ProcessCommandLine` that contained the string ""wireshark.exe", "tshark.exe", "dumpcap.exe"for the employee "Doreen" on the "burwell-new-vm" device and identify active use of Wireshark or its command-line utilities (tshark, dumpcap)
+To identify execution, searched for any `ProcessCommandLine` that contained the string ""wireshark.exe", "tshark.exe", "dumpcap.exe"for the employee "Doreen" on the "burwell-new-vm" device and identify active use of Wireshark or its command-line utilities (tshark, dumpcap)

 **Query used to locate event:**